Aldershot Town F.C.: Formation and the Isthmian years

-Attendances continued to rise during this period and the final fixture of the 1997–98 Isthmian League First Division championship-winning season, at home to Berkhamsted Town, attracted 4,289 fans to the Recreation Ground – a league record and an attendance comparable to that of many fourth and even third tier clubs at the time.
+Attendances continued to rise during this period and the final fixture of the 1997–98 Isthmian League First Division championship-winning season, at home to Berkhamsted Town, attracted 4,289 fans to the Recreation Ground – a league record.

 The success under Borg continued with an Isthmian League Cup, two Hampshire Senior Cups and a runners-up spot in the Isthmian League Premier Division.

 The club's reserves were reinstated in 2000–01 and entered the Suburban League.
 The FA Cup in 2000–01 saw Aldershot take on league opposition at The Recreation Ground for the first time since reforming, when Brighton & Hove Albion visited for a 1st Round tie in November and a record attendance of 7,500 saw the league team win.
-In the following season's FA Cup the Shots held Bristol Rovers to a home draw in the First Round, but again missed out on the Second Round after losing the replay in Bristol.
+In the following season's FA Cup Aldershot held Bristol Rovers to a home draw in the First Round, but again missed out on the Second Round after losing the replay in Bristol.

 George Borg resigned as manager in November 2001 after pressure from supporters and was replaced by Terry Brown.
 He won his first game in charge beating Newport IOW 1–0 in the Hampshire Senior Cup Semi-final Second Leg, taking The Shots on to win the final against Havant & Waterlooville.
 In Brown's first full season in charge he overhauled the squad, and by mid-November the Shots were top of the table, a position they did not relinquish for the remainder of the season, winning promotion to the Football Conference.
 After just 11 years, four promotions had now been achieved and just one more promotion was required for league football to return to Aldershot.

 The club also retained the Hampshire Senior Cup with a 2–1 win over Bashley.